3GP and 3G2

-3GP (3GPP file format) is a multimedia container format defined by the Third Generation Partnership Project (3GPP) for 3G UMTS multimedia services.
-It is used on 3G mobile phones but can also be played on some 2G and 4G phones.
+3GP (3GPP file format) is a digital multimedia container format defined by the Third Generation Partnership Project (3GPP) for 3G UMTS multimedia services, largely based on MPEG-4 Part 12.
+A 3GP container may consist of H.263 or H.264 video codecs or AMR or AAC-LC audio codecs.

 3G2 (3GPP2 file format) is a multimedia container format defined by the 3GPP2 for 3G CDMA2000 multimedia services.
-It is very similar to the 3GP file format but consumes less space & bandwidth, and has some extensions and limitations in comparison to 3GP.
+It is very similar to the 3GP file format but consumes less space and bandwidth, and has some extensions and limitations in comparison to 3GP.

 Specifications

 3GP is defined in the ETSI 3GPP technical specification.
 3GP is a required file format for video and associated speech/audio media types and timed text in ETSI 3GPP technical specifications for IP Multimedia Subsystem (IMS), Multimedia Messaging Service (MMS), Multimedia Broadcast/Multicast Service (MBMS) and Transparent end-to-end Packet-switched Streaming Service (PSS).

 3G2 is defined in the 3GPP2 technical specification.

 Technical details

 The 3GP and 3G2 file formats are both structurally based on the ISO base media file format defined in ISO/IEC 14496-12 – MPEG-4 Part 12, but older versions of the 3GP file format did not use some of its features.
 3GP and 3G2 are container formats similar to MPEG-4 Part 14 (MP4), which is also based on MPEG-4 Part 12.
 The 3GP and 3G2 file format were designed to decrease storage and bandwidth requirements to accommodate mobile phones.
 They are good for lower end smartphones for faster streaming & download.

 3GP and 3G2 are similar standards, but with some differences: